 Don’t expect perfect heart rate readings, though, from a wrist-based heart rate monitor.
 Particularly when you engage in high intensity activity.
 If you are really serious about heart-rate zone training, you will be better off with a chest strap.

 Do you simply want something that tracks your health and fitness?
 If you do then go for a fitness band, a hybrid or simple smartwatch.
 Do you want something that offers lots of smart functionality?
 Then go for a fully fledged smartwatch – you’ll get the best of both worlds in that case.
 Finally, there’s a category of watches that can work without your smartphone.
-These come with built-in cellular ability which typically entails a month service charge.
+These come with built-in cellular ability which typically entails a monthly service charge.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!